kvnandula04/jekyll-now/_posts/2020-05-10-how-to-make-time-for-what-matters.md

 - When you build and allocate a lot of time to one particular task, you can really get quality out of it. <br />
 - Should you go for safer options or a more story-worthy life? <br />
 - With creating stories, the benefits are more for you than bragging about yourself to others. <br />
+- Getting stuff done isn't the same as doing the stuff. <br />
 </details>